JimmyBurn/delta-demo/README.md

 # delta-demo
-This is a demo repo for Git and GitHub
+This is a demo repo for Git and GitHub.